 top of page

 As Founder, I built Cotton the First on the belief in “fewer but better” shirts—quietly clever, obsessively comfortable, and full of personality.
-Born in San Francisco, the brand blended subtle storytelling with everyday versatility.
+From 2018 to 2022, I ran the San Francisco–born brand full-time, selling 2,000+ shirts to 1,000+ customers before sunsetting it in 2023.

 Our branding echoed San Francisco’s blend of tradition and modernity—from a logotype that paired serif and sans-serif, to prints inspired by bay windows, swirling fog, and café culture.
 With the wink “Left something other than your heart in SF?”, we captured the city’s charm and a philosophy of fewer, better things.